DrFranData/PythonPuzzles/README.md

 ### 🏆 Challenges Breakdown

+**Beginner** - If you are just getting started with Python but don't want to miss on the fun.
+You will get hints to help you learn along the way!

 **Easy Puzzles** – Warm-up exercises to get your coding fingers moving.
 Perfect if you're just starting out or want a quick win.

 **Medium Puzzles** – A bit more tricky.
 You’ll need to start thinking more critically and creatively.